conanoc/indy-sample-agents/README.md

 This repository contains an example of issuing vaccination certificates using [Indy](https://indy.readthedocs.io/en/latest/).

-This example consists of two agents.
+This example consists of three agents.
 A web agent is for an issuer who issues vaccination certificates.
 It shows step by step guides what to be done in Indy to issue credentials.
-A mobile agent is an android app to receive vaccination certificates and to present proofs of vaccination.
+Two mobile agents are android app and iOS app that receive vaccination certificates and present proofs of vaccination.

 ## SDKs and protocols